Creating file shares and mount targets

 Create file shares and mount targets in the UI, CLI, API, or Terraform.

-Before you get started, to create mount targets for file shares, make sure that you created a VPC.
+Before you get started, and try to create mount targets for file shares, make sure that you created a VPC.

 You can create file shares and mount targets either of the following ways: